sime/cv/README.md

 ### November 2014 - Current
 Senior Manager, Software Engineering for Delivery Hero, Berlin

-* Architecting services developed and maintained by my team
+* Architecting the infrastructure for the Restaurant Portal product
 * Facilitating development of Delivery Hero products and services
 * Exploring serverless methodologies using AWS Lambda and Node.js (TypeScript)
 * Managing five direct reports, including their performance and professional development